Sources and Types of Gravitational Waves

-These two examples of actual gravitational waves illustrate how different systems of merging objects generate completely unique signatures in the interferometers.
+These two examples of actual gravitational waves illustrate how different systems of merging objects display unique signatures in the interferometers.
 Shorter signals mean more massive objects, like black holes, were involved; longer signals suggest lower-mass objects, like neutron stars.

 Stochastic Gravitational Waves

 Burst Gravitational Waves

 Searching for burst gravitational waves requires being utterly open-minded.
-For these kinds of gravitational waves, scientists must recognize a pattern of signals even when such a pattern has not been predicted or modeled (what we think a signal may look like) before.
+For these kinds of gravitational waves, scientists must recognize a pattern of signals even when such a pattern has not been modeled (what we think a signal may look like) before.
 If you don’t know what you’re looking for, it’s really hard to find it.
 While this makes searching for burst gravitational waves difficult, detecting them has the greatest potential to reveal revolutionary information about the Universe.